 A group of Italian doctors in Turin performed a double-blind study on 60 women with vaginal dystrophy using a herbal cream that contained phytostimolin derived from Triticum vulgare – better known as wheatgrass.
 There were two groups differentiated on whether they had undergone previous surgery or not.
 The groups showed an overall efficacy of 70% and 90%.
 The researchers attested to the “absence of side effects and the good level of tolerance” of the cream they used.

 Vaginal dystrophy usually affects menopausal women.
 A common condition, it is most often due to reduced estrogen levels.
 It can cause dryness, itching, burning, irritation and sometimes post-coital bleeding due to its effects on the cervix and vaginal wall.
 It is usually treated with supplemental estrogen which is not always effective and can cause adverse effects.

-Like this research group, I also find wheatgrass extgract can be effective for
+Like this research group, I have also found wheatgrass extract to be effective for this condition.